TimboKZ/Rammy/Modules.md

 }
 ```

-In the example above, there is one template - lectures-notes, and two snippets - symbols, header.
-Each of them has a
+In the example above, there are two templates - `lectures-notes`, `minimal`, and two snippets - `symbols`, `header`.
-path and a description; the path should be relative to module's .rammyrc.json.
-You can define as many snippets and
+Each of them has a path and a description; the path should be relative to module's .rammyrc.json.
+You can define as many
-templates as you want.
+snippets and templates as you want.

+**Important:** Module, template and snippet names must be alphanumeric.
+Not following this rule can and *will* break
+Rammy.

 For illustration purposes, consider the example module directory below.